TechnitiumSoftware/DnsServer/APIDOCS.md

 - `preferIPv6` (optional): DNS Server will use IPv6 for querying whenever possible with this option enabled.
 Default value is `false`.
 - `udpPayloadSize` (optional): The maximum EDNS UDP payload size that can be used to avoid IP fragmentation.
 Valid range is 512-4096 bytes.
 Default value is `1232`.
 - `dnssecValidation` (optional): Set this to `true` to enable DNSSEC validation.
 DNS Server will validate all responses from name servers or forwarders when this option is enabled.
+- `eDnsClientSubnet` (optional): Set this to `true` to enable EDNS Client Subnet.
+DNS Server will use the public IP address of the request with a prefix length, or the existing Client Subnet option from the request while resolving requests.
+- `eDnsClientSubnetIPv4PrefixLength` (optional): The EDNS Client Subnet IPv4 prefix length to define the client subnet.
+Default value is `24`.
+- `eDnsClientSubnetIPv6PrefixLength` (optional): The EDNS Client Subnet IPv6 prefix length to define the client subnet.
+Default value is `56`.
 - `resolverRetries` (optional): The number of retries that the recursive resolver must do.
 - `resolverTimeout` (optional): The timeout value in milliseconds for the recursive resolver.
 - `resolverMaxStackCount` (optional): The max stack count that the recursive resolver must use.